Binse-Park/AppEntryTesting/README.md

 Introduction
 ============

-This project is logging systrace or ftrace automatically during app execution time.
+ This project provides a toolkit to be logging systrace or ftrace automatically during app execution time.
+This project's goal is to help android developers to measure the app launched time and to be remain logging for analysis during app launched time.
+ This project use many libraries in the LISA project of arm.
+So This should be installed with LISA library.

 Motivations
 ===========